 When I was a child, a bizarre incident happened in the neighboring village, where a child from a family was eaten by a pig.
 That day, the family went out to the market, leaving the child in a cradle at home.

-At that moment, it felt like the sky was falling; in a frenzy, they stabbed the big fat pig with a knife until it was dead.
+At that moment, the sky seemed to collapse; in a frenzy, they stabbed the big fat pig with a knife until it was dead.
 However, their child could never come back to life.

 This incident illustrates that all possible hidden dangers can become reality.
-No one expected a pig would eat a child, yet such a thing actually happened.
+No one expected a pig would eat a child, yet such a thing really happened.

 When the owner returned home and found bloodstains, he thought the dog had bitten his child, and he became very angry, cursing as he raised a hammer and struck the unsuspecting dog on the head, killing it instantly.
-When the owner later learned that the dog had been injured while protecting his child, he was filled with regret, but at that point, there was no way to make up for his mistake.
+When the owner later learned that the dog had been injured while protecting his child, he immediately regretted it, but at that point, there was no way to make up for his mistake.

 In rural areas, pigs are usually kept in pigpens and not allowed to roam freely.
-However, that family was so careless that it could be said that the child died not because of the pig, but because the adults were too negligent.
+However, that family was so careless that it would be more accurate to say that the child died not because of the pig but because the adults were too negligent.

 At the same time, in rural areas, dogs are generally not tied up because Chinese rural dogs are the close guardians of their owners and would never do something like a pig.
 However, this also caused trouble for the dogs.

-When I was young, for some reason, dog-killing teams emerged.
-They indiscriminately killed any dog they saw, even taking advantage of the absence of rural people to climb over walls and kill dogs that were chained up, then opened the gates and dragged the dead dogs away.
+When I was a child, for some reason, dog-killing teams emerged.
+They indiscriminately killed any dog they saw, even taking advantage of the absence of rural people to climb over walls and kill dogs that were tied up, then opened the gates and dragged the dead dogs away.
 I have witnessed such things firsthand.

-It was when I was in elementary school; one day after school, I happened to pass by a house in the village.
-Their door was locked, and the dog-killing team climbed the wall, shooting two dogs that were chained up with an air gun.
-They then opened the door from the inside and took the lifeless dogs to the village team.
+When I was in elementary school, one day after school, I happened to pass by a house in the village.
+Their door was locked, and the dog-killing team climbed over the wall and shot two dogs that were chained with an air gun.
+Then they opened the door from the inside and took the already lifeless dogs to the village team.

-This incident quickly came to the attention of the family.
+This incident was soon known to the family.
 The parents had two sons, named Da Hu and Er Hu, and their mother had left them when they were very young.
 At that time, Xiao Hu ran to the team, crying over the corpse of their dog.
 The leader of the dog-killing team, fearing a bad outcome, allowed Er Hu to take home the larger dog.
 Then Er Hu returned and continued to cry.
-At this point, the leader of the dog-killing team became a bit impatient and said, "You don't need to cry; you've already taken back the big dog.
-You have to leave us one small one, right?
+At this point, the leader of the dog-killing team became a bit impatient and said, "You don't need to cry anymore; you've already taken back the big dog.
+You have to leave us a small one, right?
 We also need to drink dog soup and eat dog meat."

-Thus, the situation remained deadlocked, and it seemed they ultimately did not return the other dog.
-Under the pretext of the big dog, they either ate the dead dog themselves or sold it to dog meat restaurants for profit.
-This was already an open secret in the countryside, but no one dared to intervene, as they supposedly had the approval of the higher authorities to kill dogs.
+Thus, the matter remained deadlocked, and it seemed they ultimately did not return the other dog to them.
+Under the pretext of the big dog, they either ate the dead dogs themselves or sold them to dog meat restaurants for profit, which was an open secret in the countryside, but no one dared to intervene, as they supposedly had the approval of the higher government to kill dogs.

 They killed dogs indiscriminately, whether they were good or bad; any dog they found was killed and taken away.
 At that time, while I was eating at home, my father came back and told me a bizarre story.

 There was a woman in the village who raised a big dog, which was very gentle.
-One day, she took her dog out to work, and while passing an intersection, a member of the dog-killing team shot it dead with an air gun and took it away.
-The woman immediately burst into tears, but she had no way to stop them and could only watch helplessly as her dead dog was taken away.
+One day, she took her dog out to work, and when they passed an intersection, a member of the dog-killing team shot the dog dead with an air gun and took it away.
+The woman immediately burst into tears, but she had no way to stop it and could only watch helplessly as her dead dog was taken away.

-They wouldn't spare small dogs either.
-At that time, everyone was on edge, and no one dared to raise dogs; the small dogs were scared and ran everywhere.
+Not only the big dogs were targeted, but they also wouldn't spare the puppies.
+At that time, everyone was on edge, and no one dared to raise dogs; the puppies were scared and ran everywhere.
 They directly killed them with stones and threw them into ditches.
-This was because the meat of small dogs was not enough to fill a gap, so they discarded them casually.
+This was because the meat of the puppies was not enough to fill a gap in their teeth, so they discarded them casually.

 At that time, my family's dog was scared away in such an atmosphere, and it was likely killed later.
-The family couldn't bear to witness such bloody scenes, so they turned a blind eye and let it fend for itself.
+The family couldn't bear to witness such a bloody scene, so they turned a blind eye and let it fend for itself.

-During that chaotic time of dog-killing, some people impersonated dog-killers, recklessly killing people's dogs and taking the corpses for improper gains.
-I can't say whether the people who killed the two dogs from Da Hu's family were the real dog-killing team, but they dared to contact the village committee, and the committee backed them up, so they were likely the so-called dog-killing team.
+In that chaotic era of dog-killing, some people impersonated dog-killers, recklessly killing people's dogs and taking the corpses away for improper gains.
+I can't say whether the people who killed the two dogs from Da Hu's family were the real dog-killing team, but they dared to contact the village committee, and the committee supported them, so they were probably the so-called dog-killing team.

 When dogs were almost extinct, they turned their attention to the chickens in every household.
 However, if they were called a chicken-killing team, it would seem trivial.
 The dog-killing team could still be said to be preventing rabies, but what about killing chickens?
 Could they say it was for avian influenza?
 That seemed implausible, and at that time, there didn't seem to be a professional term for avian influenza.